 The Communications Advisory Board will next meet at noon on Nov.
 14.

-Oxford County Treasurer Beth Calhoun also addressed the issue of a corrected tax bill that was sent to all 35 towns and the unorganized territories last month, four months after the original tax bills went out.
+Oxford County Treasurer Beth Calhoun also addressed the issue of corrected tax bills sent to all 35 towns and the unorganized territories last month, four months after the original tax bills went out.

-She told Rumford Town Manager George O’Keefe that the town can have until Dec.
-25, 2025, since tax bills were already sent out to residents.
-In order to collect enough to cover the corrected tax bill, the town would have to pay to send out another round of tax bills this year because the extra expense was not budgeted.
+She told Rumford Town Manager George O’Keefe the town can have until Dec.
+25, 2025, to pay since tax bills were already sent to residents.
+In order to collect enough to cover the corrected tax bill, the town would have to pay to send another round of tax bills this year because the extra expense was not budgeted.

 “I don’t want to put the towns in a position to send out corrected tax bills,” Calhoun said.